Institute-of-Biomedical-Sciences/dynamic-cell-culture-drive/docs/assembly/README.md

 ### Description

-Module A consists of the primary mechanical structure and mounting features.
+The rotary module consists of the primary mechanical structure and mounting features.

 ### Exploded View